portworx/px-docs/scheduler/kubernetes/install.md

 | secretType   	| (Optional) Instructs PX from which secrets endpoint to fetch secrets from.
 Supported: vault, aws and kvdb                                                                                	| secretType=vault                                   	|
 | clusterSecretKey | (Required for vault secret type) Sets the cluster-wide secretID.
 This secret will be used to fetch the secret stored in Vault.
 The secret will be used as a passphrase for encrypting all the volumes 	| clusterSecretKey=mysecretkey        	|

-If you are having issues, refer to [Troubleshooting PX on Kubernetes](support.html) and [General FAQs](/knowledgebase/faqs.html).

->**Note:** If using secure etcd provide "https" in the URL and make sure all the certificates are in a directory which is bind mounted inside PX container. (ex.: /etc/pwx)

 #### Examples
 ```
 # To specify drives